technion046195/technion_046195_2020_spring/_workshops/workshop_04/workshop_04.md

 ## 💡 Model & Learning Method Suggestion

 Now the space of solutions is the space of all possible locations and number of parking lots.
-We saw how to solve it for a fixed $K$ and we can easily run over all relevant values of $K$ to find the optimal value.
+We saw how to solve it for a fixed $$K$$ and we can easily run over all relevant values of $$K$$ to find the optimal value.

 This is a common case in machine learning, where we have a method for fining an optimal model configuration only after we fix some parameters of the model.
 We will refer to this part of the model for which we do not have an efficient way to optimally select as the **hyper-parameters** of the model.